 The beacon under test, while turned off, is to stabilize at a selected temperature in its operating range.
 The beacon is then simultaneously placed into an environment held at 30 degrees C offset from the initial temperature and turned on.
-The beacon is then allowed to operate for 15 minutes before measurements are started to measure the following parameters:
+The beacon is then allowed to operate for 15 minutes before measurements are started (except for ELT(DT)s for which measurements shall commence immediately) after the beacon activation to measure the following parameters:

-- a. transmitted frequency, per para.
-A.3.2.1; - b. transmitter power output, per para.
-A.3.2.2.1; and - c. digital message, per para.
+- a) transmitted frequency, per para.
+A.3.2.1; - b) transmitter power output, per para.
+A.3.2.2.1; and - c) digital message, per para.
 A.3.1.4.

 Frequency measurements are made continually for two hours.
 Stability analysis is performed for these frequency samples as in para.
-A.3.2.1.
+A.3.2.1 (except ELT(DT)s for which verification of the Medium-Term Frequency Stability characteristics is not required).
 The 18-sample analysis window of the stability calculations is advanced in time through the period such that each succeeding data set includes the latest frequency sample and drops the earliest one.
 Power output per para.
 A.3.2.2.1 and digital message checks per paragraph A.3.1.4 shall also be made continually throughout the two-hour period.